 - Conduct on-site training on the ITAR, EAR, and other export control laws.

-- Advise on making voluntary disclosures for potential export control violations discovered, draft corresponding disclosure submission and supporting documentation, and represent clients on government disposition of voluntary disclosures.
+- Advice on making voluntary disclosures for potential export control violations discovered, draft corresponding disclosure submission and supporting documentation, and represent clients on government disposition of voluntary disclosures.

 Why OGC™ Solutions?